Eggapegawsus/Eggapegawsus-endless-sky-plugins/plugins/poot-senza-solaria/README.md

 ### **NOTE: Donations can ONLY BE MADE AT SENZA SOLARIA, IN RUTILICUS**.
 Outfits that have been donated can still be purchased at any of the Solaria stations, however.

-All outfits and ships as of 1.16.0 are supported.
+## Plugin Support and Updates (Python Script)
 If you would like to add support for a plugin, or update Senza Solaria to the newest version of the game, be sure to use the [Senza Solaria Generator script](https://github.com/Eggapegawsus/Eggapegawsus-endless-sky-plugins/tree/main/tools/scripts/senza-solaria-generator)
+ The script will scan through a given directory, (As long as it is in a folder called "plugins" or "Endless Sky") and find evrry outfit and ship, then produce files that when placed inside of a plugins data folder, will add them.to Senza Solaria.